 If your current West Kent home is no longer suitable you can join the housing register by applying to Kent Homechoice but you will be able to move more quickly through one of these options:

 Mutual exchange - swap your home with another tenant

 A mutual exchange is when two or more tenants exchange (swap) their homes.

 Each tenant must move into their exchange partner’s property and take on responsibility for that tenancy.

 If you are thinking of exchanging, you first need to find an exchange partner.
 Exchange Locata is a good website to log your details on if you want to find an exchange.
 Another popular way to find exchanges is on Facebook.

 Move to a smaller home

 You can apply to the housing register for the area where you want to live and bid on smaller homes.
-If you’re aged over 50 you may qualify for help through our 'Small is Beautiful’ scheme.
-If you’re under 50 we’ll give you priority on the housing register but you won’t qualify for 'Small is Beautiful' incentives.
+You may qualify for help through our 'Small is Beautiful’ or discretionary payment schemes.

 Emerald - homes for over 55s